 This document is intended to document the OGR classes.
 The OGR classes are intended to be generic (not specific to OLE DB or COM or Windows) but are used as a foundation for implementing OLE DB Provider support, as well as client side support for SFCOM.
 It is intended that these same OGR classes could be used by an implementation of SFCORBA for instance or used directly by C++ programs wanting to use an OpenGIS simple features inspired API.

-Because OGR is modeled on the OpenGIS simple features data model, it is very helpful to review the SFCOM, or other simple features interface specifications which can be retrieved from the Open Geospatial Consortium web site.
-Data types, and method names are modeled on those from the interface specifications.
+Because OGR is modelled on the OpenGIS simple features data model, it is very helpful to review the SFCOM, or other simple features interface specifications which can be retrieved from the Open Geospatial Consortium web site.
+Data types, and method names are modelled on those from the interface specifications.

 Geometry (ogr_geometry.h): The geometry classes (OGRGeometry, etc) encapsulate the OpenGIS model vector data as well as providing some geometry operations, and translation to/from well known binary and text format.
 A geometry includes a spatial reference system (projection).

 The geometry classes are represent various kinds of vector geometry.
 All the geometry classes derived from OGRGeometry which defines the common services of all geometries.
 Types of geometry include OGRPoint, OGRLineString, OGRPolygon, OGRGeometryCollection, OGRMultiPolygon, OGRMultiPoint, and OGRMultiLineString.